 The COVID-19 pandemic has changed many of our everyday habits, including how we buy and sell goods.
 Statista shows that in 2020 (when the outbreak of the virus happened), global retail sales decreased by 5.7%.
 In part, such a drop in financial performance is explained by the government regulations that forced retailers to close their physical shops.
 To stay in business, merchants had to find alternative routes of reaching customers.
 One of them was to turn to e-commerce.
-Digital marketing platforms appeared to be a convenient engagement instrument in plenty of ways.
+Ecommerce platforms appeared to be a convenient engagement instrument in plenty of ways.
 According to Digital Commerce 360, in 2021, the share of e-commerce in global retail reached 20%.
 Moreover, web-only retailers became the fastest-growing merchant type, with a collective 29.8% hike.

 What Is Shopify?

 Shopify is a retail e-commerce platform launched in 2006 in Canada by Tobias Lütke, a prominent Ruby on Rails developer interested in e-commerce.
 In 2004, Lütke and his partners established an online shop that specialized in selling snowboards.
 Later, this shop evolved into Shopify.
-According to BuiltWith, at the beginning of 2022, the global audience of Shopify reached 3.8 million customers selling their goods worldwide.
+According to BuiltWith, at the beginning of 2022, the global audience of Shopify app store reached 3.8 million customers selling their goods worldwide.
 The list of Shopify’s clients includes but is not limited to food-producing company Heinz, furniture manufacturer Leesa, cloth retailer Dressbarn, home furnishing retailer Milligram, and many others.

 What Is Magento?

-The great convenience of Magento for both B2C and B2B sales is proven by several awards received during its history.
+The great convenience of a Magento store for both B2C and B2B sales is proven by several awards received during its history.
 For example, in 2008, Magento was acknowledged by SourceForge Community as “The Best New Project,” and in 2013, it was appraised as “The Best Open-Source Application.”

-Although Magento is nowadays not as popular as Shopify, the number of Magento clients is significant.
+Although Magento is nowadays not as popular as Shopify, the number of Magento users is significant.
 According to BuiltWith, around 200 000 live websites run on Magento.
 The list of organizations with annual revenue of more than $2 million includes the largest museum of the Western Hemisphere Metropolitan, sports equipment retailer Asics, cloth retailer Avenue, healthcare company Medline Industries, and many others.

-Now when you are acquainted with both platforms, you might ask: Which platform for an eCommerce website is the best: Magento or Shopify?
+Now when you are acquainted with both ecommerce platforms, you might ask: Which platform for an eCommerce website is the best: Magento or Shopify?
 Let’s run a detailed side-by-side comparison.